Adaptive Acceleration Without Strong Convexity Priors Or Restarts: Global Convergence

 \subsection{Case 1: \texorpdfstring{\(m_{t} \geq m\)}{mt >= m}}

-The iterations of \cref{alg:nag-free} in which \(m_{t} \geq m\) can be expressed as a convex combination of appropriate GD and NAG iterations.
-In this subsection, we exploit this property to prove that if \cref{alg:nag-free} receives some \(\bar{L}\geq L\) as input, then it converges at least as fast as GD.
-The argument is built upon a Lyapunov function that we denote by \(V^{\textup{GD}}_{t}\).
+The iterations in which \(m_{t} \geq m\) can be expressed as a convex combination of appropriate GD and NAG iterations.
+We exploit this property to prove that \cref{alg:nag-free} converges at least as fast as GD.
+We use an argument based on a Lyapunov function that we denote by \(V^{\textup{GD}}_{t}\).
 The superscript ``GD'' indicates that \(V^{\textup{GD}}_{t}\) decreases at a gradient-descent type of rate along iterations in which \(m_{t} \geq m\).
-In the same vein, in the next subsection we introduce \(V^{\textup{NAG}}_{t}\) and show that it decreases at an accelerated rate along iterations in which \(m_{t} < m\).

-The Lyapunov function \(V^{\textup{GD}}_{t}\) is the sum of two components \(W\) and \(U\) scaled.
-First, we show \(W\) is a common Lyapunov function for GD and NAG, then we analyze \(U\) and finally combine all results to give \cref{alg:nag-free} the same type of convergence guarantees of GD.
+The Lyapunov function \(V^{\textup{GD}}_{t}\) is the sum of two functions \(W_{t}\) and \(U_{t}\).
+First, we show \(W_{t}\) is a common Lyapunov function for GD and NAG, then we analyze \(U_{t}\) and finally combine all results to give \cref{alg:nag-free} the same type of convergence guarantees of GD.
 To analyze GD and NAG through a common Lyapunov function, we add a trivial momentum step \(x^{\textup{GD}}_{t+1}\) to GD, as in

 conforming GD to the algorithmic structure of NAG: